Plumtree3D/Plumtree3D/readme.md

 <br />

 <ul>
   <li> 🌱 I'm currently learning ...
-Node.JS and fooling around with API's
+React and extended REST API uses
   <li> 💬 Ask me about ...
 70's to 90's synthesizers...
 Or maybe don't, because I won't shut it up.
   <li> 📫 How to reach me: There are buttons to my portfolio and LinkedIn right above. ⬆
   <li> 😊 Pronouns: I like They/Them better.